 - Make an extra veggie-licious chili by adding finely diced zucchini and bell pepper

-- Poblano peppers add a really great southwest flavor (sauté with onions and garlic)
+- Poblano peppers add a really great southwest flavor (sauté with the onions and garlic)

 - Jalapeños sautéed with the onions and garlic make for an extra spicy chili